alkem-io/alkemio/Design/TechnicalDesign.md

 The platform can have a single Ecoverse deployed onto it.

-## Ecoverse Template
+## Populating an Ecoverse
+This section describes the steps and supporting entities for working with an Ecoverse.

+### Structure
-The definition of the Ecoverse is held in a “Ecoverse Template” file that contains:
+The structural setup of the Ecoverse is held in a “Ecoverse Setup file, external to Cherrytwist that contains:

 *   The Identity for the Ecoverse e.g. Odyssey, YES!Delft, OdysseyTest etc
 *   The description of the Ecoverse, including all related information such as the Ecoverse Host etc
-*   The UserGroups to be used within the Ecoverse
+*   The UserGroups to be used at the Ecoverse level
     *   E.g. Jedis, ChallengeLeads, Crew, …
-*   Tags to be used within the Ecoverse
-    *   E.g. Jedi, skills based tags etc

-A user with the role of “global admin” is able to deploy the Ecoverse Template.
+### Templates
+A Template contains Entities that are used by the Ecoverse to create Entities with flexible usage patterns.
+Examples of the kind of information that could be stored within a Template include:
+* Definitions of types of users, such as what tagsets are expected on a particular user type (e.g. skills, interests, ...)
+* Challenge states, user groups, ...
+* Opportunity aspects, actor groups, ...

+The template setup is currently only used for holding User profile setup data, but the approach is designed to be extended and support e.g. having multiple Challenge / Opportunity / Project templates available for selection by Ecoverse users.

 The evolution of the Ecoverse instance from deploying a template and then instantiating a challenge is shown below:

 ![Template deployment](./Images/DesignTemplates.png "Template deployment")

-Note in particular that a set of additional roles are created as part of the template deployment process, as well as additional entities.

-## Challenge, Project & User Group Templates
+#### Challenge, Project & User Group Templates

-Further, the following additional templates will be supported:
+Further, the following entities will have enhanced templatiing supporte:
 *   Challenge Template
+*   Opportunity Template
 *   Project Template
 *   User Group Template

 In particular the Project Template is likely to have multiple variations possible to reflect the multiple ways a project may want to be executed.
-A Challenge Lead would then select a template to use when launching the challenge.
+An Opportunity Lead would then select a template to use when launching the challenge.

-These additional templates may be part of the Ecoverse Template or uploaded later, and they initially all require the “global admin”role.
+These additional templates may be part of the Ecoverse Template or uploaded later, and they initially all require the “global admin” role.

-## Exportable & Uploadable Representation
+### Exportable & Uploadable Representation

 In addition to supporting the usage of Templates, the platform also needs to be able to export and import fully defined Challenges.
 These should reference a Challenge Template that they are based on and then provide the actual data to be populated into that Challenge instance.